 Install the New Screen Door Closer

-It's much easier to install the screen door closer by starting on the door frame jamb.
+It's much easier to install the screen door closer by starting on the door jamb.
 Line the new door closer up with the holes on the door jamb and install the screws that came with it.
 Do not tighten any of the screws at this time.
 Hold the other end of the door closer up to the opened door and extend the metal from the cylinder.
 Attach the screws into this end and the door.
-You may need to let the door go in order to properly line up the screw holes with the door closer.
-If this is the case then carefully move the object holding it open.
+You may need to let the door go in order to properly line up the screw holes with the closer.
+If that is the case then carefully move the object holding it open.
 Once the holes are lined up you can begin tightening each screw.
-Tighten one screw on each side alternating sides until all screws are tightened.
+Tighten one screw on each side alternating sides until all of the screws are tightened snugly.